peering-manager/peering-manager/docs/setup/peering-manager.md

 # cp peering_manager/configuration.example.py peering_manager/configuration.py
 ```

-For now, the configuration is pretty simple and should look like this.
+For now, the configuration is pretty simple and should look like this, once it has been edited.
 ```
 # allow any hosts
 ALLOWED_HOSTS = ['*']